 - Fill out our pre-adoption form.
-This form is available by contacting firstname.lastname@example.org or can be downloaded KWWSPCA PRE-ADOPTION FORM and emailed to email@example.com.
+This form is available by contacting firstname.lastname@example.org or it can be downloaded by clicking on KWWSPCA PRE-ADOPTION FORM and emailed to email@example.com

 - We will assess your details and see if your chosen dog would be a match for you.
 If so, we will then arrange for you to visit our shelter by appointment to meet the dog, and if you have a dog already then you should bring your dog for a meet and greet.
 All going well, you can then reserve the dog, and we ask for a €50 deposit at this stage (non-refundable unless your home check is unsuccessful).

 - We will then arrange to do a home check to ensure your home is suitable for the dog (check you have a secure garden, find out where the dog will sleep and where the dog will be left when you’re not there, etc).

 - Once your home check is completed and successful you can come to the shelter and fill out the adoption paperwork (other arrangements are made where the dog is in foster).
 We require an adoption donation of €150 (which includes the €50 deposit) which helps offset the cost of neutering, microchipping and vaccinating the dog.

 - You need to provide us with a photo ID and proof of address, a dog licence for the dog you are adopting and the adoption donation.
 A collar tag, lead and collar should also be brought at the time of collection.
 We provide you with the dog’s vaccination card, microchip details and a copy of the adoption form.
 We will register the microchip for you.